This research has been refined and included in “Consciousness Sutras. Principles of Becoming Conscious”.

 The person with a higher potential for development will experience growth as a loosening of the stable psychic structure accompanied by symptoms of “psychoneuroses”.
 Dabrowski called this process positive disintegration, he declares that psychoneurosis is not an illness and he insists that psychotherapy is automatic when the person is conscious of his development.”

 “To Dabrowski, real therapy is autopsychotherapy; it is the self being aware of the self through a long inner investigation; a mapping of the inner environment.
 There are no techniques to eliminate symptoms because the symptoms constitute the very psychic richness from which grows an increasing awareness of body, mind, humanity and cosmos.
 Without intense and painful introspection and reflection, development is unlikely.
 Psychoneurotic symptoms should be embraced and transformed into anxieties about human problems of an ever-higher order.
-If psychoneuroses continue to be classified as mental illness, then perhaps it is a sickness better than health”
+If psychoneuroses continue to be classified as mental illness, then perhaps it is a sickness better than health.”

-I found his theory very useful for understanding what happens inside the people with a higher transformation potential, who decide to allow themselves to be transformed deeply.
+I found his theory very useful for understanding what happens inside the people with a higher transformation potential, who decide to allow themselves to be transformed profoundly.
 For these people, there is no try.
 Only do.
 Or do not.

-He wrote: “Imagine depression and anxiety as opposite poles on a spectrum.
+“Imagine depression and anxiety as opposite poles on a spectrum.
 Depression is characterized by a lack: low energy, low motivation, less meaning, less pleasure.
 Anxiety, on the other hand, is a kind of overabundance: too much energy, restlessness, hypervigilance, overactive thoughts… Aliveness is the key to the entire system of depression and anxiety.
 Instead of asking what to do about depression, find out how to come more fully to life, how to liberate aliveness when it gets trapped.
 Instead of asking what to do about anxiety, learn how to withstand the relentless intensity of being alive”.

 For Steve, depression and anxiety are fundamental human experiences, because being alive is something we all need to learn.
 “The old paradigm, by framing depression and anxiety as illnesses, has freed us from self-blame.
 An illness is no one’s fault.
 It is no one’s fault if they don’t yet have access to all the aliveness they need.
 It is no one’s fault if they are overwhelmed by the aliveness they experience.
 These are challenges everyone eventually faces.
 We all need help to master aliveness.
 We can all help one another.”